renderorange/daily_book/README.md

 all done
 ```

-the original intention of the catalog.bash script (as well as quote.pl) was to run automated.
+the original intention of the catalog.bash script (as well as quote.pl) was to run through cron.
 this can be done with a simple crontab entry.

 ```